-Yosemite National Park is now open, and it’s only a half-hour drive from Mammoth Lakes, a small town in the Sierra Nevada Mountains.
+Yosemite National Park is only a half-hour drive from Mammoth Lakes, a small town in the Sierra Nevada Mountains.
 Yosemite is well known for its towering sequoia trees and roaring waterfalls, but Mammoth Lakes has a unique charm of its own.
-It’s home to geological wonders like Devils Postpile National Monument and the 101-foot high Rainbow Falls.
+It’s home to geological wonders like Devils Postpile National Monument and the 101-foot-high Rainbow Falls.
 Snow or shine, cozy up with a private cabin rental or a ski-in/ski-out chalet while you reconnect with nature.